cloudfoundry/cf-java-client/README.md

 On Linux with `apt`, run the [install-protoc-apt.sh](./bin/install-protoc-apt.sh) script in this repository to compile `protoc` from source.

+NOTE: In case of error try to fix it with: `sudo ldconfig`

 On OSX, run the [install-protoc-osx.sh](./bin/install-protoc-osx.sh) script to install `protoc`.
 Alternatively you can install `protobuf` using [homebrew](http://brew.sh/) if homebrew supports the appropriate version.

 On Windows, download the `protoc` binary zip file from the [releases page](https://github.com/google/protobuf/releases),